ncats/cellranger-snakemake/README.md

 ## TODO:

 	1. [ ] Default to using the biomart file found in ./bin, recreate in workdir if asked.
-	2. [ ] Better documentation describing setup, etc.
+	2. [ ] Better documentation describing setup, pipeline execution, etc.
 	3. [ ] Create tSNE, UMAP plots as pdfs
 	4. [ ] Add FindAllMarkers and create various heatmaps
 	5. [ ] Add EnrichR after FindAllMarkers